 Given astronomical computing power, post-humans may run various kinds of simulations.
 These sims may include many copies of wild-animal life, most of which dies painfully shortly after being born.
 For example, a superintelligence aiming to explore the distribution of extraterrestrials of different sorts might run vast numbers of simulations of evolution on various kinds of planets.
 Moreover, scientists might run even larger numbers of simulations of organisms-that-might-have-been, exploring the space of minds.
-They may simulate decillions of reinforcement learners that are sufficiently self-aware as to feel what we consider conscious pain.
+They may simulate decillions of reinforcement learners that are sufficiently self-aware as to feel what we consider conscious pain (as well as pleasure).

 It could be that certain algorithms (say, reinforcement agents) are very useful in performing complex machine-learning computations that need to be run at massive scale by advanced AI.
 These subroutines might be sufficiently similar to the pain programs in our own brains that we consider them to actually suffer.
 But profit and power may take precedence over pity, so these subroutines may be used widely throughout the AI's Matrioshka brains.